 12.30 - 13.30 CET - Lunch Break

 Over the years, many different mechanisms and processes have been proposed to address space security concerns and to achieve the goals of PAROS.
-This panel will look at the past and present initiatives that States have undertaken to address space security concerns, and to consider what lessons can be learned for the future.
-Attention will be paid to initiatives including, the draft treaty on the Prevention of the Placement of Weapons in Outer Space and of the Threat or Use of Force Against Outer Space Objects, the draft International Code of Conduct for outer space activities, the Hague Code of Conduct against Ballistic Missile Proliferation, the groups of governmental experts on TCBMs in outer space activities and on advancing a legally binding mechanism for PAROS, as well as the most recent open-ended working group on reducing threats through norms, rules and principles of responsible behaviours.
+This panel looked at the past and present initiatives that States have undertaken to address space security concerns, and considered what lessons could be learned for the future.
+Attention was paid to initiatives including the draft treaty on the Prevention of the Placement of Weapons in Outer Space and of the Threat or Use of Force Against Outer Space Objects, the draft International Code of Conduct for outer space activities, the Hague Code of Conduct against Ballistic Missile Proliferation, the groups of governmental experts on TCBMs in outer space activities and on advancing a legally binding mechanism for PAROS, as well as the most recent open-ended working group on reducing threats through norms, rules and principles of responsible behaviours.

 Andrey Belousov, Deputy Permanent Representative of the Russian Federation in Geneva